Building a Community-Focused, Cannabis Blockchain Platform

 Navigating multiple regulatory environments

-The company is in the process of launching its innovative, community-focused platform and has plans to release it by mid-2018, to coincide with the legalization of the recreational marijuana market in Canada.
+The company is in the process of launching and releasing its innovative, community-focused platform in concert and has plans to release it by mid-2018, to coincide with the legalization of the recreational marijuana market in Canada.
 Understanding that the sale of cannabis in the Canadian market will be regulated in part—and in slightly different ways—by each individual province and territory, BLOCKStrain has been in discussions with regional government entities so as to be able to incorporate the various regulatory aspects into their platform.

 The company is also in partnership discussions with these governments to make BLOCKStrain the go-to technology platform for cannabis tracking, licensing and genetics archiving.